WiVRn/WiVRn/docs/configuration.md

 One of `h264`, `h265`, `av1`, `raw`.
 Not all encoders support every codec, `x264` and `vulkan` only support `h264`.
 For `raw` codec, only `raw` encoder can be used.

+If `nvenc` encoder is in use, you can refer to [nvidia website](https://developer.nvidia.com/video-encode-decode-support-matrix) to make sure that your GPU supports encoding with the desired codec.

 ### `width`, `height`, `offset_x`, `offset_y` (advanced)
 Default values: full image (`width` = 1, `height` = 1, `offset_x` = 0, `offset_y` = 0)